-This blog post is part of an online event “Azure Back to School” run by my friend and Microsoft Azure MVP Dwayne Natwick.
-In this blog post, I am going to talk about Azure monitor, what it does, and how you can use it in your Azure-based solutions.
+This blog post is part of an online event, “Azure Back to School” run by my friend and Microsoft Azure MVP Dwayne Natwick.
+In this blog post, I will talk about Azure monitor, what it does, and how you can use it in your Azure-based solutions.

 What is Azure Monitor?

-In today’s complex cloud environments, it is very essential to have visibility into what’s going on in your cloud environment and act on it accordingly.
-In September 2018, Application Insights (which is an Application Performance Management service) and Log Analytics workspace (which is a log aggregation and analysis platform) were combined together inside a single service known as Azure Monitor.
-Azure Monitor offers a one-stop service for collecting, analyzing, and acting on operational telemetry from the cloud and on-prem environments in one centralized, fully managed location.
+In today’s complex cloud environments, it is essential to have visibility into what’s going on in your cloud environment and act on it accordingly.
+In September 2018, Application Insights (which is an Application Performance Management service) and Log Analytics workspace (a log aggregation and analysis platform) were combined inside a single service known as Azure Monitor.
+Azure Monitor offers a one-stop service to collect, analyze, and act on operational telemetry from the cloud and on-prem environments in one centralized, fully managed location.

 To start with, it is important to understand that any data collected through Azure monitor is categorized among one of the following two fundamental types: